 9. Accidentally Deleted Files

 One of the easiest ways for an organization to lose data is through accidental deletion.
-Confusion about file versions or even a few accidental keystrokes by a well-intentioned employee can leave organizations without access to vital data.
+Confusion about file versions or even a few unintentional keystrokes by a well-intentioned employee can leave organizations without access to vital data.
 If the Recycling Bin or Trash has already been emptied, data recovery software is the only option to retrieve the accidentally deleted information.

 10. Improperly Installed or Removed Programs